ilhamjalu/Leder-Efter/README.md

-### Leder-Efter
+## Leder-Efter
-(Author) 4210181002 Farhan Muhammad
-(Author) 4210181010 Ilham Jalu Prakosa
+##### Develop by Farhan Muhammad and Ilham Jalu Prakosa
-(Course) Praktikum Desain Multiplayer Game Online

 ### Game-Overview
-This game can be played by up to 30 players.
-Every five players will enter into a team with the same color, each team will look for items that are distributed to several random positions.
-Win / lose conditions will be determined from the total items found by each team.
+This game can be played by up to 30 players. this game have a simple gameplay, player just need to choose the correct answer from the question given, each the correct answer will be convert into a score

 ### Game-Detail
 Multiplayer Game Online